OMOJUNIOR/Laravel-Livewire-Basic-Apps/README.md

 # What does the repository contain at the moment ?

-Currently there are two Sample projects in this respository
+Currently there are three Sample projects in this respository

 # Project 1